 We have a great variety of people as part of the church family at St John's, from all ages, nationalities and backgrounds.
 Being close to Hull University, St John's is also popular with students.

 What happens at the Sunday services?

 Generally we sing a few songs or hymns, pray and are taught about a section of the Bible in a sermon of about 30 minutes.
-The services normally last between 60-90 minutes.
-There's more detail about services on this page or you can watch a recent service here.
-We usually take an offering of money to help pay for the work of the church, but this is for regular church members only - if you're visiting, just pass it on!
+The services normally last between 60-90 minutes, you can watch a recent service here if you want to see what goes on.
+We usually take an offering of money to help pay for the work of the church, but this is for regular church members only - if you're visiting, just pass it on.